1957 Notre Dame Fighting Irish baseball team

 The 1957 Notre Dame Fighting Irish baseball team represented the University of Notre Dame in the 1957 NCAA University Division baseball season.
 The Fighting Irish played their home games at Cartier Field.
-The team was coached by Jake Kline in his 24th year as head coach at Notre Dame.
+The team was coached by Jake Kline who was in his 24th year as head coach at Notre Dame that time.

-The Fighting Irish won the District IV playoff to advance to the College World Series, where they were defeated by the Penn State Nittany Lions.
+The Fighting Irish won the District IV playoff to advance to the College World Series, but later on they were defeated by the Penn State Nittany Lions.